Fortune Mill Midgame and Late-Game Rooms Guide

 | Stable ball generation | Prevents Pachinko from becoming idle downtime |

-| Useful bucket and ticket gain upgrades | Makes every ball matter |
+| Useful ticket gain and bucket upgrades | Keeps future returns valuable |

-| Some peg XP / leveled peg value | Gives repeated drops long-term scaling |
+| Some peg XP / leveled peg value | Makes repeated drops scale better |

-| Dice bonus games unlocked or progressing | Covers dice achievements and extra value |
+| Dice bonus games unlocked or moving | Covers dice achievements and side value |

 | Poker Pirate hired if available | Helps refill balls and supports poker cleanup |

-| Enough tickets beyond the blocker | Makes the next system start smoother |
+| A small ticket buffer beyond 1,000,000 | Makes the next stage feel smoother |

-Use Shadow Realm when:
+Shadow Realm Readiness Check

 | You have… | Why it matters |